Is Passion Important For Photography?

-A couple of months ago I got up at 5.30am, drove up a very bad road, in the freezing cold, stood next to my camera on a tripod, in the freezing cold, waiting for the sun to rise…in the freezing cold!
-(We actually get snow in Southern Spain you know!
+A couple of months ago I got up at 5.30am.
+Drove up a very bad road in the freezing cold.
+Stood next to my camera on a tripod in the freezing cold waiting for the sun to rise.
+Did I say in the freezing cold?
+We actually get snow in Southern Spain you know!

-Fortunately, as the sun rose, it was one of the most beautiful sights I has seen since I moved to Spain in 1998.
-Not just because of the sun, but because of the silence, the chill, the stillness of everything.
+Fortunately, as the sun rose, it was one of the most beautiful skies I has seen since I moved to Spain in 1998.
+Not just because of the sun, but because of the silence, the chill and the stillness of everything.
 The usually busy streets near Marbella were dead quiet.
 No traffic and no noise.

-Now, I don’t mean to be rude, but I don’t care who likes it and who doesn’t, I like it!
+Now, I don’t mean to be rude, but I don’t care who likes it and who doesn’t.
+I like it!
 My photography is for me first and foremost, and for my clients or casual onlookers second.
-Blown up large (as it is on our wall) you can still see the stars in the sky and the detail is great, but more so, it reminds me of my peaceful morning.
-I have young children, you know what I mean!
+Blown up large (as it is on our wall) you can still see the stars in the sky and the detail is great.
+More so, it reminds me of my wonderfully peaceful morning.
+If you have young children...you know what I mean!

-If you just have a camera for family moments, or snaps of your kids etc., then this may seem a little extreme, ignore me.
+Maybe you just have a camera for family moments, or snaps of your kids etc?
+If so, this may seem a little extreme, ignore me.
 I am talking about people who are about to make a serious investment in camera gear or even take it up full time.

 Whatever gear you buy, however much you spend, it doesn’t matter.
 It doesn’t matter whether its a Nikon or a Canon or a Pinhole camera!
 What matters is your passion for taking photographs.